 “Appraisals don’t really work,” argues Sophie Bryan.
 But is there a better way?

-“They take up lots of effort on the part of the manager and the employee, and HR, and they don’t really inspire high performance.
+“They also take up a lot of effort on the part of the manager and the employee, as well as HR, and they don’t really inspire high performance.
 There has to be a better way.”

 I spoke to Sophie to discuss this idea further, and find out what the alternative to appraisals is.